top of page

 Denis Gaiovy

-Denis Gaiovy is the lead EBRD Banker in charge of municipal and transport (railways)sectors operations in Ukraine, dealing with sectors policy dialogue as well as preparation and implementation of the EBRD funded investment projects in both municipal and transport sectors of Ukraine.
 Municipal Investment portfolio of the Bank in Ukraine exceeds EUR 0.8bn in 19 municipalities across Ukraine while Cumulative Transport Investment Portfolio is circa EUR 2.5bn.
 Since the start of the Russian war on Ukraine, under Denis’s leadership the Bank has committed urgently needed funding to support critical municipal and transport (railways) infrastructure to the total amount of circa EUR 350m (consisting of both loans and grants) with further EUR 250m under consideration.

 Over the recent years, Denis has been leading EBRD projects and project teams in the municipal and transport (railways) sector of Ukraine covering both sovereign and sub-sovereign projects, capital market transactions, municipal deals in subsectors of public transport, district heating, energy efficiency in public buildings, water and wastewater, solid waste management and urban roads.